syncfusion-content/javascript-docs/js/Listbox/Drag-and-Drop-Support.md

 **ListBox** widget provides the Drag and Drop support.
 A list item can be dragged from a **ListBox** control and can be dropped in any droppable element.
 To enable Drag and Drop support, set the **allowDragAndDrop** property as true.
 In control, enable the **allowDragAndDrop** property where you want to drop list Item.

-The following steps explains you the behaviour of template support with **ListBox**.
+The following steps explains you the behavior of template support with **ListBox**.

 In an **HTML** page, add a **&lt;li&gt; element** to configure **ListBox** widget.